nicolasbuchwalder/MTH9815-final/README.md

 1. I added a proctected unordered map member so that every derived service can identity its specific data (Product, OrderBook, PV01, etc..) automatically via the map
 2. I added the following public methods:
     - ExistingData: checking if its already in the map
-    - AddData: adding data to map
+    - AddData: adding data to map with specific
     - UpdateData: modifying data linked to key
-    - GetData has been implemented here so it doesnt need to be set in derived classes
+    - GetData: returns data stored under a certain key (it has been implemented here as well so it doesnt need to be set in derived classes)
 3. I only kept OnMessage method as pure here as some services do not have listeners (GUI for example).
 This prevents a bizarre design choice of setting the pure virtual functions to nothing in some derived classes
 4. I created a ListenedService class which is derived from Service and that will be used by services that have listeners.
 It has a protected template vector of listeners, the AddListener and GetListeners are defined here so that they don't need to be defined in derived classes.
 5. All given original generic classes now inherit from ListenedService instead of Service (except historical as it does not have listeners)
-6. HistoricalDataService defined the OnMessage message as blank as its replaced by the persistdata method
+6. HistoricalDataService defined the OnMessage message as blank as its replaced by the PersistData method

 #### Connectors